OPS-E2E-PPE/VBA-Docs/api/Publisher.ShapeRange.Hyperlink.md

 ---
-title: ShapeRange.Hyperlink Property (Publisher)
+title: ShapeRange.Hyperlink property (Publisher)
 keywords: vbapb10.chm2293859
 f1_keywords:
 - vbapb10.chm2293859
-ms.prod: publisher
 api_name:
 - Publisher.ShapeRange.Hyperlink
 ms.assetid: 34ec968c-af66-7629-066f-80c8e1b40e84
-ms.date: 06/08/2017
+ms.date: 06/14/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ShapeRange.Hyperlink Property (Publisher)
+# ShapeRange.Hyperlink property (Publisher)

 Returns a **[Hyperlink](Publisher.Hyperlink.md)** object representing the hyperlink associated with the specified shape.

 ## Syntax

- _expression_. **Hyperlink**
+_expression_.**Hyperlink**

- _expression_ A variable that represents a  **ShapeRange** object.
+_expression_ A variable that represents a **[ShapeRange](Publisher.ShapeRange.md)** object.

 ## Example

-This example sets shape one on page one in the active publication to jump to the specified Web site when the shape is clicked.
+This example sets shape one on page one in the active publication to jump to the specified website when the shape is chosen.

 ```vb
 Dim hypTemp As Hyperlink